Rchit13/posture-aware-fall-detection/paper.md

 Existing monolithic models typically fail to adapt to the different kinematics of standing, seated, or bed-based falls.
 Our system addresses this by explicitly modeling posture context and routing data to posture-specific classifiers, thereby reducing false positives and increasing recall in safety-critical settings.

+This work provides an open-source, reproducible, and posture-aware fall detection pipeline that can be readily adapted for research or deployment in clinical and eldercare environments.

 # System Overview

 The core modules are: